effiejpereira/effiejpereira.github.io/_pages/publications.md

 ## Articles in preparation
 ------

-### Attention in hindsight: Using video-stimulated recall as a novel approach to capturing fluctuations in attentional engagement.
+### Attention in hindsight: Using video-stimulated recall to capture detailed fluctuations in attentional engagement.
 **Pereira, E. J.**, Ayers-Glassey, S., Wammes, J. D., & Smilek, D.

 ### Interested minds are predictable minds: Establishing a link between individual traits and temporal fluctuations of attentional engagement.